FIRST-TIME SKIER FAQS

 How athletic do I need to be to ski?

 Skiing is an athletic sport, and the stronger your muscles are, the easier time you will have.
 You use muscles that you don’t use for anything else, and like any new sport, you may end up feeling pretty tight after a full day.
 Make sure to stretch!
 While having healthy cardiovascular system is also important, you can ski without being in tip-top shape.
 Every now and then you’ll have to push yourself along a cat track, which may leave you a little out of breath.
-However, as a beginner, most of the slopes you’ll be skiing won’t require too much cardiovascular effort.
+However, as a first-time skier, most of the slopes you’ll be skiing won’t require too much cardiovascular effort.

 Do I need to carry a backpack?